karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 10.18.2.5 cosmos-dns-resolver-test-dev.mongo.cosmos.azure.com
 10.18.2.6 cosmos-dns-resolver-test-dev-westeurope.mongo.cosmos.azure.com
 ```
-Those services instead of resolving to the public endpoint, they will resolve to the private endpoint private IP.
+Now those services instead of resolving to the public endpoint, they will resolve to the private endpoint private IP.

 This solution works but is very ineffective.
-In the example above we only had two private resources: a Cosmos database and an App Service, but imagine that in a real project with tens of resources and multiple environments (dev, staging, prod, ...).
+In the example above we only had two private resources: a Cosmos database and an App Service, but imagine a real project with tens of resources and multiple environments (dev, staging, prod, ...).
 The hosts file ends up having thousands of private IPs and becomes quite cumbersome to manage it.

-And also every time you create a new private resource on Azure you need to update the host file and also signal everyone that is using the VPN that a new resource needs to be added in their hosts file.
+Also every time you create a new private resource on Azure you need to update the hosts file and also signal everyone that is using the VPN that a new resource needs to be added in their hosts file.

-It might work with small projects where a small group of people need to access thoses resources via VPN, but it's not a good solution.
+It might work with small projects where a small group of people needs to access thoses resources via VPN, but it's not a good solution.

 # Solution 2: Use a DNS Forwarder

 Another option for the P2S VPN clients to be able to resolve Private Endpoint entries hosted on Azure Private DNS Zones is using a DNS Forwarder.

-The main objectivo for having a DNS Formarder is to forward DNS queries to Azure DNS.
+The main objectivo for having a DNS Forwarder is to forward DNS queries to Azure DNS.

 Once you have a DNS forwarder/proxy deployed on Azure, you can define the DNS server at the VNET level or set DNS Server configuration directly on client XLM profile.